 Instead, it honors famous Native American warriors that fought and died during the famous Battle of Killdeer Mountain in 1866, which took place right near the famous Fort Totten.

-The famous Standing Buffalo Monument is located in Fort Totten Park within the famous Killdeer Mountain Battlefield.
+This historic landmark is located in Fort Totten Park within the famous Killdeer Mountain Battlefield.

 See Related: Travel Hacking 101